-Here's how the driving restrictions work in the three cities:
+Here's how the driving restrictions work in the four cities:

-- In Lyon and Grenoble: There are no specific hours when the restriction is in place.
+- In Lille and Lyon: There are no specific hours when the restriction is in place.
 Instead, it can be imposed on days where pollution is judged to be particularly high.
-Again, if you don't qualify for a vignette – or you don't want to buy one – you will be unable to drive in certain areas when the restrictions are in place.
+Again, if you don't qualify for a vignette or you don't want to buy one you will be unable to drive in certain areas when the restrictions are in place.

 Full details of all France's traffic restrictions and schemes can be found on the EU's Urban Access website.